wjtje/esphome-config/config/devices/sonoff_mini_r2.md

 - **Direct Mode**: The switch will directly change the relay
 - **Double Toggle**: Detect a quick double toggle
+- **Multiple Button Support**: Easly add an extra input to your sonoff

 ## Basic config